 How to Remember a Song For Any Purpose

 Ready to flex your memorization muscles?
 Let’s get started.

 Why Sing Memorized Songs?

 Before we take a deep dive into the techniques and strategies you can use to memorize a song, you should identify your why.
 Namely, “why do I want to memorize this song?”

-There are a number of benefits to memorizing songs and lyrics.
+There are a number of benefits to memorizing lyrics.
 Let’s take a look at the six top reasons.

 1. Improves Verbal Memory

 You want to improve your memory, right?
 That’s why we’re all here — and as fans of improving memory, it’s important to improve verbal memory.